Southam: Economy

 The dominant rock type for the area is Blue Lias limestone.
 For many years there was a cement factory and associated limestone quarry 1 mi north of the town.
 The works was served at one time by both rail and canal transport — the latter being a short arm from the Grand Union Canal.
 The cement operations at Southam were owned by the Rugby Cement company.
 In 2000 cement production was relocated to Rugby, and Southam cement works was closed, but quarrying at the site still continues.
 The former cement works was demolished in 2011.

 Southam is part of the area known as Silicon Spa: the area around Leamington Spa which is known for its concentration of companies involved in the video game industry: The computer games company, Codemasters, is based in Southam, and was founded by two locals.
 It was Europe's largest privately owned computer games company, until its purchase by Electronic Arts in February 2021.

 The railway rolling stock company Vivarail was based in Southam between 2019 and 2023 when it was dissolved.

 South of the town is an industrial estate that is a significant source of local employment.

 Southam has become a commuter town due to its road links and location.
 Taxi and minicab firms operate in the area and frequent bus services serve Southam and local villages.

 Politics

 The principal local authorities administering Southam are Warwickshire County Council and Stratford-on-Avon District Council, each responsible for different aspects of local government.
 In addition to this, as a civil parish Southam has its own Town Council, which is represented by ten councillors from four wards.

 Southam was the seat of the Southam Rural District from 1894 until 1974, when under the Local Government Act 1972 it was made part of Stratford-on-Avon District.

 Southam was in the parliamentary constituency of Stratford-on-Avon until the boundary changes approved by Parliament in June 2007 when it became part of the new constituency of Kenilworth and Southam.
-The constituency was first contested in the 2010 United Kingdom general election.
+The constituency was first contested in the 2010 general election.